turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 The `=>` is called a hash rocket.

+### Hashes vs. Arrays

+Let's take a few minutes to document the similarities and differences between arrays and hashes.

 ### Explore

 With your partner, explore the following challenges.
-One partner should be typing (make sure the other can see the screen) and the other should talk.
+One partner should be typing _in a file_ (make sure the other can see the screen) and the other should talk.
 This is a paired programming technique called driver/navigator.

 * Start with the hash: suitcase = { "socks" => 4, "jeans" => 1 }
 * Add 3 shirts to your suitcase